CharLamp10/VarCoNet-V2/README.md

 # Block diagram
 ![Architecture Diagram](plots/block_diagram.png)

-# fMRI preprocessing and parcellation
+# Download preprocessed fMRI data
 - Preprocessed HCP data can be downloaded from the official webiste of the HCP: https://db.humanconnectome.org .
 One need to create an account to download the data.
 Once logged in, one can click the "Subjects with 3T MR session data" option at the "WU-Minn HCP Data - 1200 Subjects" panel and then select the following packages to download: Resting State fMRI 1 Preprocessed and Resting State fMRI 2 Preprocessed.
 These packages have size 6492.25 GB and 6112.31 GB, respectively
 - Preprocessed ABIDE I data can be downloaded following the instructions in https://preprocessed-connectomes-project.org/abide/download.html .
 Specifically, one can download for free the cyberduck software (https://cyberduck.io/).
 Following, one can open cyberduck -> Open Connection -> FTP (choose Amazon S3) -> Access Key ID (anonymous) -> Path -> /fcp-indi/data/Projects/ABIDE/Outputs/fmriprep.
 One should see two folders, one named "fmriprep" and one named "freesurfer".
 One can proceed with downloading the "fmriprep" folder.
 - Follow the exact same procedure as above but change the path to /fcp-indi/data/Projects/ABIDE2/Outputs/fmriprep